DreymaR/BigBagKbdTrixPKL/README.md

 * Here's the "LayStack" for layout info priority.
 Mappings/settings at higher levels take precedence:
     1. A `Layout_Override.ini` file in the chosen Layout folder will get the last word about everything.
     2. The `Layout.ini` file in the chosen Layout folder typically defines names, remaps and key overrides.
-    3. The `BaseLayout` .ini file usually found under each layout type may define most of the layout
+    3. The `BaseLayout` .ini file(s) usually found under each layout type may define most of the layout.
-    4. The [EPKL_Layouts_Override][LayOvr], if present, overrides default layout choices
+    4. The [EPKL_Layouts_Override][LayOvr], if present, overrides default layout choices.
-    5. The [EPKL_Layouts_Default][LayDef] holds default and common layout settings/mappings
+    5. The [EPKL_Layouts_Default][LayDef] holds default and common layout settings/mappings.
     6. Beyond this, specialized files may hold settings, info, Extend or DeadKey mappings etc. See below.
 <br>